withastro/astro/examples/blog/README.md

 ## Credit

-This theme is based off of the lovely [Bear Blog](https://github.com/HermanMartinus/bearblog/).
+This theme is based on the lovely [Bear Blog](https://github.com/HermanMartinus/bearblog/).